DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 data using a simple nearest neighbor averaging.
 If the day with missing values has only one neighbor, the neighbor's data is simply copied.
-If either or both of the neighbors have missing data, that missing data is covnerted into zeros before averaging.
+If either or both of the neighbors have missing data, that missing data is converted into zeros before averaging.
 The following code chunk implements this imputation algorithm.